ThatOneShortGuy/Podcast_Editor/README.md

 # Podcast Editor
 Python program to edit podcasts.
-(Includes .exe version) There is the gui program and the comand line program.
+There is the gui program and the comand line program.
 The GUI program is a tkinter overlay of Sound_Edit.py and requires that program to work.

 Uses ffmpeg for audio conversions to .wav files.
 Make sure ffmpeg is added to path and can convert the type of audio you use to .wav.

 # Usage of Command line program